 “They think this is an OK thing,”

-State records show that as of February, at least 24 of those users are under age 18.
+State records show that at least 26 of those users are under age 18.
+The figures are estimates because the state is months behind in processing applications for the cards.

 Meanwhile, school officials are grappling with the scenario of what to do with teachers or students who possess medical marijuana cards and come to school stoned – or even ask the school nurse to administer pot to them during the school day.

-“It poses some interesting challenges,” said Mike Gass, executive director of student services for .
+“It poses some interesting challenges,” said Mike Gass, executive director of student services for Eagle County schools.

 Eagle officials recently had an adult – possibly a parent volunteer – come onto campus and inadvertently leave behind a jacket that contained medical marijuana in the pocket.
 No one has yet come back to claim the jacket.